Booking your COVID-19 booster?

 If a patient is unable to find an osteopath in their area who is able to treat them, we are suggesting they can seek advice for an urgent medical problem from NHS 111.

-Osteopaths should therefore feel able to continue to practise, subject to complying with relevant guidance and the restrictions currently in place in England, Northern Ireland, Scotland and Wales, and using our infection control guidance to minimise the risk to patients, osteopaths and others in the clinical environment.
+Osteopaths may therefore continue to practise, subject to complying with relevant guidance and the restrictions currently in place in England, Northern Ireland, Scotland and Wales, and using our infection control guidance to minimise the risk to patients, osteopaths and others in the clinical environment.

-- Being mindful of Government guidance about social distancing.
+- Being mindful of Government guidance about social distancing and waiting room requirements.

 - Triaging patients over the phone prior to attendance to ensure they and members of their household do not have relevant symptoms.
 Consider, with the patient, whether a video or phone consultation may be an appropriate treatment option.